GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  “51He has shown strength with his arm; he has scattered the proud in the thoughts of their hearts; 52 he has brought down the mighty from their thrones and exalted those of humble estate; 53 he has filled the hungry with good things, and the rich he has sent away empty.
 54 He has helped his servant Israel, in remembrance of his mercy, 55 as he spoke to our fathers, to Abraham and to his offspring forever.’”

- Note that the phrase, “He . . . has done great things for me”, refers not only to being chosen as God’s vessel but also to the virgin birth.
+ Note that the phrase, “He …has done great things for me”, refers not only to being chosen as God’s vessel but also to the virgin birth.

 b.
 The preparation for the virgin birth is followed by the exclamation of Elizabeth (Lk.
 1:39-45), who is Mary’s cousin as well as the mother of John the Baptist.
  (1) Notice that the great miracle of virgin birth is preceded by a smaller miracle of a barren woman giving birth in her old age (much like Sarah—Gn.
 18:10-15). (a) Observe the similarity between these two barren women: